ifiokjr/timeywimey/README.md

 Ensure that docker>1.10 is installed on your computer.
 Instructions for [mac](https://docs.docker.com/engine/installation/mac/) and [windows](https://docs.docker.com/engine/installation/windows/)

-To run docker simply use the command
+To run docker simply use the command but only if you're on a mac with docker machine installed and active.

+**Please note this command currently only supports macs**

+There are also issues when working behind a firewall.

 `npm run cucumber:docker`

-Unfor